 Dear Readers and Writers, welcome back

-Peter Kimani, a Kenyan poet and novelist, was born in 1971 and is a graduate of the University of Houston's creative writing program.
+A Kenyan poet and novelist, Peter was born in 1971 and is a graduate of the University of Houston's creative writing program.
+He was in the UK to talk about his debut novel "Dance of the Jakaranda".

 It appears that whilst we’ve never had access to more, we’ve never been so narrowly defined.